Port Dickson Beach and Other Things To Do

 So I found Port Dickson to have fallen to a distinctly average destination.
 But on the other hand, the place I stayed at, Langit Langi, did have a common room that looked like this:

-* I also give Langit Langi props for having a common filtered water dispenser in the corridor.
+I also give Langit Langi props for having a common filtered water dispenser in the corridors.
 It’s very handy for refilling your water bottle, and makes it easier for people to avoid the scourge of single-use plastic bottled water.